IlanArellano/ihaz/packages/react-ui-utils/README.md

 ## CacheResource

-Cache Resource is a general cache manager can store a function result from a resource collection
+Cache Resource is a general cache manager can store a function result from a resource collection.

 **Import**